Chair/Lap Belt Shoulder Strap

 BRIEF INSTRUCTIONS FOR USE

-The loops on the end of the two long straps should be placed on the front of the Chair Belt or Lap Belt.
-They can either go straight over the patient’s shoulders, like braces or be crossed over the chest.
-This method may be helpful when a patient tends to lean more to one side.
+The loops at the ends of the two long straps are attached to the front of the Chair Belt or Lap Belt.
+The straps may be positioned over the shoulders like braces or crossed over the chest, depending on the user’s postural requirements.

 WHAT IS THIS PRODUCT MADE FROM?